Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 24 projects likely affecting the region.
+AreaSearch has identified 25 projects that could affect this region.
 Notable initiatives include Maidstone Street Level Crossing Removal (Altona), Level Crossing Removal - Maidstone Street Altona, Altona / Racecourse Road Ford Crossing Rebuild, and Altona Pier Redevelopment.
-Below is a list of most relevant projects.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.